 The Occupational Safety and Health Administration (OSHA) have recommended permissible noise exposure limit for industrial workers, which is based on 90 dB (A) for 8 hours exposure a day with 5dB trading rates.
-The limits are mentioned in Table 5-5.
 According to OSHA, the maximum allowable noise level for workers is 90 dB (A) for 8 hours exposure a day.
 Thus, adequate protective noise impact measures in the form of ear muffs/ear plugs to the workers working in high noise areas, need to provide if actual noise level monitoring results are more than 90 dB (A) at the work site for working time hours for 8 hours.

-Table 5-5 Permissible exposure of noise limits
+Table 5-3 Permissible exposure of noise limits